 One of the best and easiest ways to protect your child from your dog and vice versa is to use baby gates to keep them separated.
 Baby gates across doorways allow the dog and your toddler to see each other, but they also allow them both the freedom to play and nap without interference from each other.
 Baby gates can help keep both your dog and toddler safe.
-Remember that it's never okay to leave a dog alone with a small child.
+Remember that it's never OK to leave a dog alone with a small child.

 Practice Handling Your Dog

 Dogs who are used to having all parts of their bodies handled throughout their lives are more likely to accept the uncoordinated and unpredictable handling of toddlers.
 As soon as possible, begin teaching your dog to love being handled.
 Practice looking in your dog's ears, holding its paws, rubbing its fur, and tugging gently on the pooch's tail.
 Talk to your dog calmly, giving it praise for accepting all types of handling.
 It's a good idea to give the dog a few tasty treats while you are working on handling exercises.
 Your dog should associate handling with good things, like praise and treats.